W-Ward is a feasibility study of a wrist worn accelerometer to characterise the physical activity of patients with kidney failure.

 Healthy kidneys are essential for keeping people alive as they filter out toxins and excess fluids.
 If someone’s kidneys fail completely, then they require either a new kidney (a transplant) or for their blood to be filtered (dialysis).

-We believe we can offer the best possible care for a particular patient by tailoring it to their specific needs and personal characteristics (personalised care).
-The ability to measure physical activity in patients with renal disease at home could be used to better personalise the care given to patients with kidney failure.
-At Cambridge University Hospitals NHS Foundation Trust, we have started measuring the physical function and activity levels of patients with kidney failure, who either already require dialysis or may need dialysis in the near future.
-We are currently doing this in several ways including measuring how strong their hand grip is, assessing their walking speed and asking questions about how difficult they find certain activities.
-In the future, we think this additional information about a patient’s function will allow us to target treatments to help improve functional ability and potentially identify any problems earlier.
+Measuring physical activity in patients with renal disease at home could potentially personalise the care given to patients with kidney disease.
+We have started measuring physical function and activity levels of patients with kidney failure, who either already require dialysis or may need dialysis in the near future.
+This includes measuring how strong their hand grip is, assessing their walking speed and asking questions about how difficult they find certain activities.
+In the future, we think this additional information will allow us to target treatments to help improve functional ability and potentially identify any problems earlier.

 Publications